Tim Ginter

 In 2019, Ginter co-sponsored legislation that would ban abortion in Ohio and criminalize what they called "abortion murder".
 Doctors who performed abortions in cases of ectopic pregnancy and other life-threatening conditions would be exempt from prosecution only if they "[took] all possible steps to preserve the life of the unborn child, while preserving the life of the woman.
-Such steps include, if applicable, attempting to reimplant an ectopic pregnancy into the woman's uterus".
+Such steps include, if applicable, attempting to re-implant an ectopic pregnancy into the woman's uterus".
 Reimplantation of an ectopic pregnancy is not a recognized or medically feasible procedure.

+In 2024, Ginter was elected as a commissioner of Columbiana County, Ohio, and was sworn in later that year.